Orange-OpenSource/remote-key-server/README.md

 > Centralized key server for management and distribution of TLS certificates and private keys to edge servers

 ## What is the Remote Key Server
-The Remote Key Server is a solution to store TLS certificates and private keys and give secure access to this secrets to remote nodes.
+The Remote Key Server is a solution to store TLS certificates and private keys and give secure access to these secrets to remote nodes.
 The main use case is enabling distributed servers to serve HTTPS traffic while securing the TLS keys storage and delivery.

 Here are a few selling points